-- a.
-Adoption of Agenda
+- 1. Adoption of Agenda

-- b.
-Adoption of Minutes
+- 2. Adoption of Minutes

-- c.
-Business arising from the minutes (questions only)
+- 3. Business arising from the minutes (questions only)

-- d.
-Dean's Report
+- 4. Dean's Report

-- e.
-Question Period (no more than 10 minutes)
+- 5. Question Period (no more than 10 minutes)

-- f.
-Matters requiring Board action
+- 6. Matters requiring Board action

-- g.
-Matters for information
+- 7. Matters for information

-- h.
-Individual matters where student members normally not required
+- 8. Individual matters where student members normally not required

-At each special meeting, the business shall be confined to the agenda.
+- 9. At each special meeting, the business shall be confined to the agenda.